codahale/veil/docs/src/design/pbenc.md

 B_m \gets \text{Squeeze}(N_B) \\
 $$

-Finally, the last block $B_n$ of the buffer is used to key the duplex:
+Finally, the last block $B_n$ of the buffer is used to re-key the duplex:

 $$
 \text{Cyclist}(B_n, \epsilon, \epsilon) \\